steffenmueller4/steffenmueller4.github.io/_posts/2025-05-16-good-and-bad-decisions-in-hindsight.md

 We decided to start a new development endeavor to renew the entire site of [HUK-Autowelt](https://www.huk-autowelt.de).
 In the beginning of 2025, we have transferred the domain and all the development of HUK-Autoservice to [pitstop, another subsidiary that HUK has bought before in November 2024](https://www.spiegel.de/wirtschaft/service/huk-coburg-uebernimmt-werkstattkette-pitstop-a-41dc8155-af42-4677-93f4-b664d68065a3).
 This radical transformation with a new development endeavor gave us the chance to rethink the development setup.
-In this article, I will go through some good and some decisions in the development of HUK-Autoservice in hindsight as some more or less self-contained short stories.
+In this article, I will go through some good and some decisions in the development of HUK-Autoservice in hindsight as eight more or less self-contained short stories.

 ## Introduction